 Most states require all motor vehicles—motorcycles included—to be covered under liability insurance.
-In Washington State, though, bikers do not have to carry insurance.
 Choosing to carry insurance is one of the essential safety precautions that a Tacoma biker can take, not only for him- or herself, but also for the passengers.
 Read on to find out more about the optional vehicle coverage options for bikers.

 Vehicle owners must purchase liability insurance in Washington State.
-While motorcyclists are not required to do so, insurance companies recommend purchasing the minimum liability at least.
+Effective July of 2019, motorcyclists are now REQUIRED to purchase the following coverage:

 - $50,000 for injury per accident

 Washington State follows an at-fault system, meaning that the driver—or the insurance company of the driver—who causes the accident is responsible for paying for it.

 Medical Insurance Coverage